functionalscript/functionalscript/README.md

 ### 2.5.
 Exports

 The format of exports is `module.exports = { A_LIST_OF_EXPORTED_DEFINITIONS }`.
 There should be only one `module.exports` at
 the end of a FunctionalScript file.
-For example
+For example,

 ```js
 module.exports = {